Milan-BUAA/TSAN-brain-age-estimation/README.md

 - ### **Training Command:**

-Change model_name, data_path and other settings to train them
+Change the model_name, data_path and other settings to train them

 ```
 # For training the frist stage brain age estimation network